Statistics list working as a personal trainer as the 18th most rewarding career in the United States.

-A common trend within the fitness prescription business is that many trainers forego, or just undervalue the importance of nutrition and weight management coaching.
+A common trend within the fitness prescription business is that many trainers forego, or just undervalue the importance of weight management and nutrition coaching.

-Simply administering exercise is not enough.
+Simply administering exercise programs does not lead to fitness goals.
 Results depend on the habits at home, and as they say, gains are made in the kitchen.

 It goes without saying that as a PT, you need to have a deep knowledge of exercise mechanisms.